 Open University Credits: a minimum of 120 OU Credits.

-Irish Leaving Certificate: H3H3H3H4H4 at Higher Level where a relevant Science subject is offered (Biology, Chemistry, Mathematics or Physics) OR H3H3H3H3H4 at Higher Level where a relevant Science subject is not offered.
-All applicants - if not offered at Higher Level then Ordinary Level grade O3 in Mathematics and a Science subject.
+Irish Leaving Certificate: H3H3H3H4H4 at Higher Level where a relevant Science subject is offered (Biology, Chemistry or Physics) OR H3H3H3H3H4 at Higher Level where a relevant Science subject is not offered.
+For all applicants - if not offered at Higher Level then Ordinary Level grade O3 in Mathematics and a Science subject is necessary (Biology, Chemistry or Physics).

 For information on international qualification equivalents, please click on Your Country in the International Students website.